3 Simple Ways to Recover Deleted Notes on an iPhone

 Recovering iPhone notes without a backup

 Didn't make a backup?
 There still may be hope.
 Those files may still be on your iPhone's hardware, but inaccessible with your current software.
-A third-party software application might be able to recover those notes (these programs also can recover photos, music, contacts and other files).
+A third-party recovery software application might be able to recover those notes (see more from this iPhone data recovery review post).
+These programs also can recover photos, music, contacts and other files.

-Stellar Data Recovery for iOS and iMobie PhoneRescue are the most recommended programs.
-While I haven't used them personally, they are free to try out.
+Stellar Data Recovery for iOS is one of the most recommended programs.
+While I haven't used it personally, it's free to try out.
 After downloading the software, you'll plug your iPhone in and run the program.
 At that point, the software will show you the files it can recover — if you don't see your missing notes there, you don't actually have to move forward with purchasing the program.
 While the expense of a software obviously isn't ideal, when you've lost important notes, it is an option.

 Notes is an excellent iPhone app, but unfortunately it is a bit too simple — there's no trash folder like there is on your computer for accidentally deleted files, making it tough to recover lost notes without a backup.
 Always be sure to backup your important files, from images to notes, using either the iCloud or iTunes.
 When those methods fail, a recovery software is often able to do the trick.